wso2-extensions/identity-outbound-auth-linkedIn/docs/README.md

 authenticator and the WSO2 Identity Server using a sample app to demonstrate authentication.

-> For WSO2 Identity Server 7.0.0 and later versions, please refer to the [updated documentation](is7/README.md) for the latest configuration process.

 > This authenticator has been tested with LinkedIn API version 2.0.
 The LinkedIn Authenticator is supported from WSO2
 >Identity Server 5.9.0 onwards.